 The Tesla S sets speed records.
 A model S was recently clocked completing a 12.371 second quarter-mile, and 0-60 mph in 3.9 seconds.
-FYI watch here as the Model S smokes a Dodge Viper SR 10!
+FYI watch here as the Model S beats a Dodge Viper SR 10!

 For the record, Dragtimes.com gives 12.7 sec at 105.3 mph in the standing quarter for the Tesla.
 So, there is no doubt of the quality of the Roadster.